tcKong47/xRead/README.md

 ```

 ## <a name="introduction"></a>Introduction
 Long-read sequencing provides the reads with superior repeat-spanning ability which enables the solution of complex repetitive regions and greatly helps to achieve high-quality assemblies.
 However, the time cost and the memory requirement of constructing read overlapping graph are still high due to the computation-intensity, especially on many large genomes (such as *A. mexicanum*, *E. superba*).
 Long-read assembly approaches with higher scalability and speed are in wide demand to deal with the ever-increasing sizes and numbers of de novo sequencing genomes.
 Herein, we proposed xRead, an incremental overlapping graph construction approach that is able to achieve high scalability, performance and yields simultaneously.
-Guided by a novel read-coverage-based objective function, xRead iteratively builds and refines the overlapping graph with heuristic read indexing and lightweight alignment skeletons and output the core overlap information in PAF format.
+Guided by a novel read-coverage-based objective function, xRead iteratively builds and refines the overlapping graph with heuristic read indexing and lightweight alignment skeletons and outputs the core overlap information in PAF format.

 The benchmarks on simulated and real datasets suggest that xRead is able to well-handle various-sized genomes and long-read datasets with controllable RAM usage and high speed.
 It is also able to achieve high precision without loss of sensitivity as well, which helps to construct high-quality overlapping graphs.
 The benchmark results of xRead on various simulated and real sequencing datasets are below: